 Equally, it’s not hard to imagine Rocco tearing a black and white version out of a book and, separated from context, forgetting the picture’s origins, or getting them muddled in his head.
 The Flesh version has been re-coloured, after all, and this was way before Google made all this stuff easily researchable.

-I don’t know the answer and I don’t really care.
+I don’t know which is the truth and I don’t really care.
 I just enjoyed stumbling around the internet like a goth-rock Columbo.

 Other highlights on Blue Sisters Swing included I May Have Said You’re Beautiful But You Know I’m Just A Liar, which stomped like the Stooges despite Nick having written it on Ecstasy at New York’s famous Danceteria club, while a pre-fame Madonna worked behind the bar “in full Batcave garb”.